Cinematic Music Group: History

 and young tastemakers.
-Musical members of Pro Era include Joey Bada$$, Kirk Knight, Nyck Caution, CJ Fly, Dessy Hinds, A La Sole, Chuck Strangers, Dyemond Lewis and more.
+Musical members of Pro Era include Joey Bada$$, Capital Steez, Kirk Knight, Nyck Caution, CJ Fly, Dessy Hinds, A La Sole, Chuck Strangers, Dyemond Lewis and more.
 After viewing a video of a 16-year-old Joey Bada$$ freestyling on popular hip hop and viral video website WorldstarHipHop.com, Shipes saw his potential.
 After writing for two years, Bada$$ released his debut mixtape “1999”, receiving critical acclaim from Complex Magazine.
 Bada$$ & Pro Era have been noted for their lyricism and return to the 90s sound.

 In 2013, Shipes expanded the roster of Cinematic and signed indie R&B/electronic duo ASTR.
 ASTR released their “Varsity” EP in January 2014.
 On July 16, 2014, Cinematic Music Group President Jonny Shipes announced the signing of Chicago emcee Mick Jenkins whose "The Water[s]" album was released, and received a rave review from Stereogum.
 Jenkins finished off 2014 by touring the country (40 plus cities) on The Smoker's Club tour and saw his first headlining tour with Pro Era’s Kirk Knight in early 2015.

 On January 20, 2015, Joey Bada$$ released his debut studio album “B4.DA.$$”.
-The album sold an impressive 56,000 units opening week making it the #1 rap album in the country that week.
+The album sold 56,000 units in its opening week, making it the #1 rap album in the country that week.

 On September 1, 2015, Chicago rapper Lil Herb was added to the roster of Cinematic.
 His album, Ballin' Like I'm Kobe, was released on September 27, 2015.

-On February 4, 2016, Cinematic announced the signing of Brooklyn rock band Caveman on February 11 announced the addition of Public Access TV.
+On February 4, 2016, Cinematic announced the signing of Brooklyn rock band Caveman.
+Later that month on February 11, they announced the signing of New York City band Public Access TV.

+In summer 2023 Shipes sold the Cinematic Music Group catalog to Interscope Geffen A&M in a deal reported to be worth eight figures, and launched a new venture, GoodTalk, a full-service entertainment company with divisions including talent management, a new record label, clothing and festivals verticals, and 4Lifers Entertainment, the film and TV production company he and Druski co-founded.